 - They're just discussing tropes in general, apropos of nothing.
 This is also called Conversational Troping.

-- And then there are the discussions that go something like, "If this were an action movie, talking about your family like that would mean you'd be dead in a few minutes." or "Unlike what you may read in detective stories, the Butler is a somewhat unlikely suspect in any murder investigation of this sort, for reasons X, Y and Z." or "I don't care what anime has taught you: in the real world, a glowier reactor is not more powerful, so stop suggesting we turn up the "glow factor"."
+- The discussion goes something like, "If this were an action movie, talking about your family like that would mean you'd be dead in a few minutes," or, "Unlike what you may read in detective stories, the butler is a somewhat unlikely suspect in any murder investigation of this sort, for reasons X, Y and Z." or "I don't care what anime has taught you: in the real world, a glowier reactor is not more powerful, so stop suggesting we turn up the "glow factor"."

-This trope covers that third category, where a trope is brought up by the characters, and is directly relevant to the situation at hand, but is not taken necessarily as Truth in Television
+This trope covers that third category, where a trope is brought up by the characters, and is directly relevant to the situation at hand, but is not taken necessarily as Truth in Television.

 - Early on in Naruto other Leaf Gennin remark that Naruto would make for a crappy hero because he's a loudmouth and an idiot.
 At other times people such as Kiba, who have been beaten by Naruto, remark that he has a lot of Hidden Depths and a talent for attracting allies with his idealistic outlook on life.